Fortune-Lab/Mtb-barcoding-amplicon/README.md

 This project includes several folders with additonal data and resources used in the analysis of this work.

 ### Directory:
-- ./Fig1 ##Subfolder with scripts and data associated with Figure 1
-  - File name.R ##Use a descriptive file name and provide a short 1-2 sentence description here
-  - File name.py ##Use a descriptive file name and provide a short 1-2 sentence description here
-  - File name.txt ##Use a descriptive file name and provide a short 1-2 sentence description here
-  - File name.nw ##Use a descriptive file name and provide a short 1-2 sentence description here.
-- ./Fig2 ##Subfolder with scripts and data associated with Figure 2
-  - File name.R ##Use a descriptive file name and provide a short 1-2 sentence description here
-  - File name.py ##Use a descriptive file name and provide a short 1-2 sentence description here
-  - File name.txt ##Use a descriptive file name and provide a short 1-2 sentence description here
-  - File name.nw ##Use a descriptive file name and provide a short 1-2 sentence description here.
-  </br></br> **NOTE:** ##Additional notes relevant to this subfolder can be placed in this area. </br></br>
-- ./Fig3 ##Subfolder with scripts and data associated with Figure 3
-  - File name.R ##Use a descriptive file name and provide a short 1-2 sentence description here
 - ./Scripts: ##Subfolder with additional scripts and data associated with this analysis
   - file.sh
   - file.py